The 4 Ps of Marketing (from an Amazon Merchant's Perspective)

 Drilling down further, each "category" or subcategory on Amazon could be viewed at its own "place."
 For example, a seller who has traditionally only sold jigsaw puzzles could certainly view the puzzle accessory and floor puzzle categories as adjacent opportunities for growth.

 Looking at placement a slightly different way, it's worth noting that Amazon has very aggressive international expansion goals.
-Amazon currently has eleven marketplaces around the globe with no sign of slowing down.
+Amazon currently has fourteen marketplaces around the globe with no sign of slowing down.
 In addition, the innovative FBA Export program makes it incredibly easy for sellers to expand globally.

 The 4Ps & Your Amazon Business